allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 to make sure everything is back to normal.

 ## Conclusions
-In the above example, we show how to use circuit breakers from Resilience4j for handling cases other than HTTP calls.
+In the above example, we show how to use Circuit Breaker from Resilience4j for handling cases other than HTTP calls.
 With that ~70 lines of code, we were able to significantly improve our response time to failures, redirect users to functioning payment providers, meet business requirements regarding reliability, and take the manual switching off of payment methods off from developers' shoulders.